frictionlessdata/datapackage/source/couchdb_replication.rst

     A document is JSON entity with a unique ID and revision.

 Database
-    A collection of document with a unique URI
+    A collection of documents with a unique URI

 URI
     An uri is defined by the :rfc:`2396` .
 It can be an URL as defined